guimassoqueto/design-patterns/Behavioral - Iterator/README.md

 ## Behavioral - Iterator

-**Iterator** is a behavioral design pattern that lets you traverse elements of a collection without exposing its underlying representation (list, stack, tree, etc.).
+**Iterator** is a behavioral design pattern that allows sequential traversal through a complex data structure without exposing its internal details.
+Thanks to the Iterator, clients can go over elements of different collections in a similar fashion using a single iterator interface.

 ### Structure
 [![Behavioral - Iterator](../images/iterator.png)](https://refactoring.guru/design-patterns/iterator)